-He is currently the Director of Apollo Advisory Limited (www.apollo-advisory.net), an investigation and forensic accounting firm based in Hong Kong and continues to be active with various motorcycle expeditions and global adventures.
+He is currently the Managing Director of Apollo Advisory Limited (www.apollo-advisory.net), an investigation and forensic accounting firm based in Hong Kong and continues to be active with various motorcycle expeditions and global adventures.

-He has been riding motorcycles since he was 13 years old and started “adventure riding” at 16 years when he rode a Mark 4 S (a Dutch 50 cc moped) along the exotic route from Staffordshire in the Midlands to see his grandmother for tea on the south coast of sunny Sussex.
-A 250 mile journey that took him all day and all night …and it rained pretty much the whole way.
+He has been riding motorcycles since he was 14 years old and started “adventure riding” at 16 years when he rode a Batavus Mark 4S (a Dutch 50 cc moped) along the exotic route from Staffordshire in the Midlands of England to see his grandmother for tea on the south coast of sunny Sussex.
+A 250 mile journey that took him all day and all night on A roads ….and it rained pretty much the whole way.

-His off-road riding experience began with a vintage Matchless 350 motorcycle which he used rain or shine to collect cows for milking on a dairy farm he worked on as a teenager.
+His off-road riding experience began with a vintage Matchless 350 motorcycle which he used rain or shine to collect cows for milking on a dairy farm he worked on as a young teenager.

 Over the years he has owned many motorcycles, including a Yamaha 1200 Vmax; Honda Africa Twin; Suzuki GS750; Yamaha XS650; Kawasaki ZXR 750; Honda 1000 cc Fireblade; and a Yamaha 1000cc YZF- R1, the latter in his daily attempt, during that time, to get from his beach hut home in the village of Sek O on Hong Kong Island to his office in the business district of Admiralty in under 10 minutes.

-While studying for a degree when he was a police officer in Hong Kong he got a cushy job riding a Honda CBX 750 police motorcycle everyday and gained the rare distinction of having received considerably more speeding tickets whilst on duty than he ever issued.
+While studying for a university degree when he was a police officer in Hong Kong he got a cushy job riding a Honda CBX 750 police motorcycle everyday and gained the rare distinction of having received considerably more speeding tickets whilst on duty than he ever issued.